ecolab-web3/hackathon-blockchain-jungle/README.md

 To allow for future feature additions or bug fixes without forcing users to migrate to a new contract, the next logical step is to implement an upgradable contract using OpenZeppelin's Upgrades Contracts.

-### 2. Build a Full DApp Ecosystem: Marketplace and Portals
+### 2. Build a Full dApp Ecosystem: Marketplace and Portals

 A production version requires dedicated interfaces for each user type, building upon the existing prototypes:
 *   **Marketplace Creation:** A frontend (e.g., using React, Vue) that serves as a marketplace where companies can browse available credits and purchase them directly.